Legal

 10. Data retention

-We retain personal information only for as long as reasonably necessary to fulfil the purposes for which it was collected, including to meet legal, regulatory, or operational requirements.
+We retain personal information only for as long as reasonably necessary to fulfil the purposes for which it was collected, or as required by law.

 When personal information is no longer required, we take reasonable steps to delete or de-identify it.